learnk8s/learnk8s.io/src/custom-authentication/content.md

 #...
 ```

-Note that the `TokenReview` type comes from the [`k8s.io/api/authentication/v1`](https://github.com/kubernetes/api/blob/master/authentication/v1/types.go) from the Kubernetes source code — this makes it possible for you to do this deserialisation with essentially a single statement!
+> Note that the `TokenReview` type comes from the Kubernetes source code package [`k8s.io/api/authentication/v1`](https://github.com/kubernetes/api/blob/master/authentication/v1/types.go).
+This makes it very easy for you to decode the TokenReview request payload.

 The following code extracts the username and password parts from the token in the `TokenReview` object: